ResearchKit/AppCore/APCAppCore/APCAppCore/DataSubstrate/Model/MODEL_MIGRATION_README.txt

     https://developer.apple.com/library/ios/documentation/Cocoa/Reference/NSMigrationManager_class/

+Note:  before doing this, make sure YOU care about the things it's complaining about.
+For example, for me, it once "complained" that it couldn't generate unique values for a certain string.
+It was right:  I had made that string "required."
+But that actually made me realize I wanted that string to be "optional."
+I made that attribute optional, and presto, automatic conversion worked perfectly!

 - - - - - - - -
 Summary of what we're about to do
 - - - - - - - -